jixuni/Cruise/README.md

 ```

 ```
-The api files in .gitnore at home directory needs to be create (mongodb, jwt, googleapi)
+The api files in .gitignore at home directory needs to be create (mongodb, jwt, googleapi)
 ```

 ## Running the tests